MikeMitterer/dart-changelog/README.md

 # git-help

 Helps with some "git" related things.
-Its main purpose is to write a changelog.
+Its main purpose is to write a <strong>changelog</strong> file.

 ###Example output###
 * https://github.com/MikeMitterer/dart-git-help/CHANGELOG.md